 Massage therapy originated around 3000 BCE in India, where it was considered a sacred system of natural healing.
 For generations, Ayurveda practitioners have used massage therapy to treat all manner of issues.
 Three hundred years later, Buddhist monks brought the practice to China and South East Asia, where it developed as a combination of skills and methods of Traditional Medicine.
 The ancient Chinese developed a text, “The Yellow Emperor’s Classic Book of Internal Medicine,” that is considered a staple of alternative healing and includes massage therapy, acupuncture, acupressure, and herbal remedies.

-Although massage methods may have changed over the past 5,000 years, its benefits have not.
+Although massage methods may have changed over the last 5,000 years, their benefits have not.
 According to the Mayo Clinic, massage is part of integrative medicine and can be prescribed standard for many medical issues.
 The primary benefits of massage include pain relief, stress, and muscle tension.
-Mayo Clinic also points massage can also treat anxiety, digestive disorders, fibromyalgia, migraines and other headaches, stress-related insomnia, myofascial pain
+The Mayo Clinic also notes that massage can treat anxiety, digestive disorders, fibromyalgia, migraines and other headaches, stress-related insomnia, myofascial pain

 What is massage oil?

 Massage oils are mainly for topical application.
 These allow your hands to glide over the skin to give you a better massage experience.
 I prefer oil over cream because it’s more natural.
 Also, since our oil-based formula doesn’t contain

 any water, I didn’t need to add a potentially skin-irritating preservative to prevent